phpMussel/phpMussel/_docs/readme.ar.md

 /vault/xmlxdp_mussel_regex.cvd             | File for XML/XDP-Chunk signatures.
 /vault/xmlxdp_mussel_standard.cvd          | File for XML/XDP-Chunk signatures.

-※ Filename may differ based on configuration stipulations (in `"phpmussel.ini"`).
+※ Filename may differ based on configuration stipulations (in ""phpmussel.ini"").

 ####*REGARDING SIGNATURE FILES*
 CVD is an acronym for "ClamAV Virus Definitions", in reference both to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.